Delaware vacation rental tax guide

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, monthly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the Delaware Division of Revenue, due dates are as follows:

 Yes.
-Short-term rental operators registered with the Delaware Division of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Delaware Division of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-If you’re already operating a short-term rental but are not collecting applicable lodging taxes, you may be in violation of Delaware tax laws.
-Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect taxes.
+If you’re already operating a short-term rental but you're not collecting short-term rental taxes, you may be in violation of Delaware tax laws.
+Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Delaware may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Delaware Division of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many accommodation providers in Delaware file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Delaware file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.